Use of Cryptography in Malware Obfuscation: Introduction

 \section{Introduction}

 Malware developers often obfuscate their programs in the hope that the program goes undetected by malware detectors, e.g., antivirus software.
 Many researchers have documented obfuscation techniques used in malware in the wild~\cite{aligot, hidden-str-obfs, MAIORCA201516}.
 Of particular interest is the use of cryptographic tools to obfuscate malware, e.g., encrypting parts of the program via a block cipher.
 Use of cryptography may give the impression that the said technique is provably resistant to de-obfuscation.
-However, as we shall see shortly, most use of cryptography by malware authors to obfuscate their programs amounts to simple encoding.
+However, as we shall see shortly, most use of cryptography by malware authors to obfuscate their programs amounts to {security via obscurity}.
 On the other hand some techniques can be shown to require substantial computing power to de-obfuscate~\cite{environ-keying}.
 A key question to ask is how do we evaluate if a malware obfuscation technique is resistant to de-obfuscation or not?
-In this survey, we propose a definition of malware obfuscation, and then categorise malware obfuscation techniques, used by malware in the wild as well as proposed by malware analysts and computer security researchers, under this framework into those that are easily detectable versus those that avoid detection.
+In this paper, we propose a definition of malware obfuscation, and then categorise (cryptographic) malware obfuscation techniques, used by malware in the wild as well as proposed by malware analysts and computer security researchers, under this framework into those that are easily detectable versus those that avoid detection. {Note that detection here means the ability of the malware detector to detect the program as malware, and not to detect whether parts of the program are encrypted or not, which could be the case with both benign and malware programs.}

 The reader may find some similarity of the topic to cryptographic program obfuscation~\cite{barak-impossibility}.
 Although cryptographic program obfuscation can be used in malware obfuscation, it is helpful to distinguish between the goals of malware obfuscation and that of program obfuscation in general.
 In case of the latter, given a program $P$, the goal is to create an obfuscated program $\hat{P}$ which is functionally equivalent to $P$ but which is harder to reverse-engineer~\cite{collberg1997taxonomy}.
 The programmer therefore wishes to hide how the program is implemented.
 On the other hand, the goal of malware obfuscation is to avoid being detected, and therefore labelled as malware, before it has run its functionality at least once on a target machine.
 Thus, simply obfuscating the program will not necessarily meet the goals of malware obfuscation, as the resulting program, by virtue of being functionally equivalent to the original program, can still be detected as malware through its input/output behavior, e.g., via dynamic analysis.
 Having said that, often times a malware author simply aims to avoid detection via inspection of the program code, i.e., via static analysis only.